komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ## The Spreadsheet

-Planning a trip can be an overwhelming task, but as has been preached for overwhelming tasks, the solution is to break it down into manageable pieces.
+Planning a trip can be an overwhelming task, but as has often been preached for overwhelming tasks, the solution is to break it down into manageable pieces.
 A spreadsheet helps with that.
 I've been making spreadsheets for trips for over a decade now.
-To some it can seem like overkill, but even for the simplest trip it's nice to have one spot for all your airbnb links, plane ticket times, a basic schedule, etc. If you're traveling with more than just yourself, the collaborative ability that comes with a shared doc (not necessarily a spreadsheet) is worth the energy alone if nothing else so you can answer every question with "did you check the spreadsheet?"
+To some it can seem like overkill, but for even the most simple trip it's nice to have one spot for all your airbnb links, plane ticket times, a basic schedule, etc. If you're traveling with more than just yourself, the collaborative ability that comes with a shared doc (not necessarily a spreadsheet) is worth the energy alone if nothing else so you can answer every question with "did you check the spreadsheet?"

 We set up a [family planning doc](https://docs.google.com/spreadsheets/d/1u-sqizprBxZsFJGmUctvabLTNjKJlaTgVWRBOE5j2ps/edit?usp=sharing) months before the trip.
 This way, the family could see what kind of activities we were cooking up, and suggest which ones they were more excited about, which let us prioritize our planning.

-In short, it has a tab for important info, such as emergency numbers (which are different than in the USA!), the address, map links, and webites of our airbnb and personal apartment, both in English and in Mandarin, theory being at least they could just show that to a taxi driver if anyone got lost.
+In short, it has a tab for important info, such as emergency numbers (which are different than in the USA!), the address, map links, and webites of our airbnb and personal apartment, both in English and in Mandarin (with the theory being at least they could just show that to a taxi driver if anyone got lost).
 There was also Tammy and my phone numbers.

 This came in handy in unexpected ways, such as at the border when they needed to provide contact information for locals, or write down the address of their accomodations.